 - embodiment, enaction, morphology

 - goals, emotions, values, free will

 - learning and evolution

 - notions and forms of computing for AI

 - social impact of present and future AI

-Papers from the conference will be published in a volume of proceedings early in 2014.
-The format will be announced in due time.
+Papers from the conference will be published in a volume of proceedings early in 2014 - see guidelines.